lowwebtech/low-web-extension/Readme.md

 Open a page with an animated GIF and Activity Monitor on Mac or Resource Monitor on Window, you will notice that the use of the CPU or GPU is more important.
 It is still possible to see the animation of the GIF by hovering over it.
 A Play button (white triangle with black border) indicates that the image can be animated.
 The extension does not yet detect if the GIF image is animated, it can sometimes indicate that the image is animated when it is a static GIF.

+You can test this functionality on this page: [gif.html](https://lowwebtech.github.io/low-web-extension/gif.html) with option "Hover over a GIF to play it" activated.

 More technical informations soon.